GavrielAldrich/ToDo-List/README.md

 -  Now click this link _**http://localhost:3000**_ to run the ToDo List.

-Powered by Node.JS and EJS.
+This project is powered by Node.JS and EJS.